AbstractSDK/carrot-app/bot/README.md

 # Savings bot

-The savings bot is an executable that calls the autocompound method of all savings-app users.
+The savings bot is an executable that calls the autocompound method of all carrot-app users.

 ## Installation